Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Simultaneous Inference Framework

 \subsection{Estimation of Spatial Covariance Matrix}

-We begin by considering a single session $l$ and time point $t$ to motivate our node-wise regression approach \citep{meinshausen2006,liu2013}.
-For the random variable $X^{(k,l)}_{ti}$, which represents electrode $i$ at time $t$, its conditional distribution given the remaining variables in $X^{(k,l)}_{t,\cdot}$ follows a normal distribution and can be modeled as a linear regression:
+Under the matrix-variate Gaussian graphical model, for a given spatial location $i\in [q]$, at each time point $t \in [p]$, the conditional distribution of the random variable $X^{(k,l)}_{ti}$ given the remaining variables in $X^{(k,l)}_{t,\cdot}$ follows a normal distribution and can be modeled as a linear regression: